Skip to main content

 * We have opted to employ the term racialised minorities, yet we acknowledge the criticism of the use of umbrella terminology to describe underrepresented and marginalised groups.
 We recognise that terms such as racialised minorities may be used to homogenise experiences of racism, potentially ignoring the unique ways discrimination affects specific individuals and/or communities (for example, Black people in the UK).

-Interested in being a mentor?
+Interested in being a facilitator?

 Sign up here

-Interested in being a mentee?
+Interested in being a participant?

 Sign up here